 Visit the American Board of Medical Specialties for detailed information on physicians abroad.
 They used to print an excellent reference, The Official ABMS Directory of Board-Certified Medical Specialists, but stopped in 2004.
 It has a short biography with a history of medical education, training, career, and address information.
 It is separated into sections for each of the 24 approved specialty boards.
 They are broken down by state, then city, for the US and Canada.
 At the end of each section is a list, by country, of the physicians residing in other countries.
 This enormous four-volume directory is usually available in local libraries in the US and Canada.

-If you need a list of physicians while you are on the road, email a friend, a reference librarian, or look for an online expert at Experts.com, OnlineExpert.com, or the DMOZ Directory.
+If you need a list of physicians while you are on the road, email a friend, a reference librarian, or look for an online expert at Experts.com, or OnlineExpert.com.
 Embassies and consulates abroad also maintain lists of hospitals and physicians.
 Major credit card companies also can provide the names of local doctors and hospitals abroad.

 "One of the main reasons I got an American Express card is for the services it provides to card holders while overseas.
 One in particular is the "Doctor Finder" service.
 You can call American Express collect any time of day and tell them your medical situation, then they will give you the names of two or three English speaking doctors/hospitals in your area.
 They will even make the appointment for you if you want.
 We used this service a couple of times and it worked well." <Russell Gilbert>